lstefano71/Verity/README.md

 * `--threads <number>`: Number of parallel threads.
 Defaults to processor count.
 * `--include <patterns>`: Semicolon-separated glob patterns for files to include (e.g., `*.jpg;*.docx`).
 Defaults to all files.
 * `--exclude <patterns>`: Semicolon-separated glob patterns for files to exclude (e.g., `*.tmp;*.bak`).
 Defaults to none.
-* `--showTable`: Force display of the diagnostic table even if there are no issues.
+* `--show-table`: Force display of the diagnostic table even if there are no issues.
-* `--tsvReport <file>`: Path to write a machine-readable TSV error/warning report.
+* `--tsv-report <file>`: Path to write a machine-readable TSV error/warning report.
 If omitted, TSV is written to `stderr` if issues are found.

 ### `verify`